-If you mention air source heat pumps to a Canadian, you’ll probably hear one of these complaints:
+If you mention an air source heat pump to a Canadian, you’ll probably hear one of these complaints:

 - They don’t put out enough heat in our cold weather

 - They are easily blocked by snow

 - They can be crushed by heavy snowfall

 - They freeze and break

 These complaints aren’t exactly undeserved.
 Most air source heat pumps just aren’t designed for tough Canadian winters, and when they are suddenly thrust into our harsh climate, it’s not surprising when they fail.
 For this reason, geothermal heat pumps have always been a better choice for Canadian weather, because the unit is inside and protected from the elements, including the large amounts of snow we receive.